 PTC Therapeutics was founded in New Jersey by Stu Peltz, Ph.D. in 1998 and is located in South Plainfield.
 PTC is a science-driven, global biopharmaceutical company focused on the discovery, development and commercialization of clinically differentiated medicines that provide benefits to patients with rare disorders.
 PTC’s ability to globally commercialize products is the foundation that drives investment in a robust and diversified pipeline of transformative medicines and its mission to provide access to best-in-class treatments for patients who have an unmet medical need.

-New Jersey has the largest concentration of scientists and engineers per square mile in the U.S. With over 3,200 facilities operating across all sectors, New Jersey’s life sciences industry is responsible for more than 350,000 indirect and induced life sciences jobs.
+New Jersey has the largest concentration of scientists and engineers per square mile in the U.S. and is home to over 3,200 life sciences facilities operating across all sectors.

 New Jersey offers companies a growing pool of STEM talent, setting the standard for educating the next generation of visionaries.
-Our state’s higher education institutions turn out 27,000 life sciences graduates each year.
+Our state’s higher education institutions turn out the 4th highest share of STEM graduates in the U.S.